thruston/python-tablinum/CONTRIBUTING.md

 now write the function, being aware that your function has to cope with Decimal numbers (or cast them to int... etc)

-You will need to update the `Panther` cat of functions in tablinum.py
+You may need to update the `Panther` cat of functions in tablinum.py

 Re-run tests until it works ok